A-Spot (AFE Zone): Location, Anatomy and Stimulation

 Why the A-Spot is a Priority in Yoni Massage

 By starting with the A-spot, you ensure the body is fully prepared for deeper work.
-This phenomenon is similar to how the P-spot and posterior fornix trigger deep lubrication, as both areas activate the same mechanisms of pelvic transsudation.
-Spending a lot of time on this small area can lead to a state of profound arousal.
+Spending time on this area can lead to a state of deep arousal and openness.
 It acts as a gateway that allows the woman to sink deeper into her somatic experience.

-Many women report that this spot creates a deep, “internal” sense of pleasure that feels very grounding.
-This is why I believe every yoni massage should include a dedicated focus on the AFE zone.
-It is a reliable path toward a highly sensitive and responsive state.
+Many women report that this spot creates a deep, internal sense of pleasure that feels very grounding.

 Dr. Chua’s Self-Exploration Technique

-This self-study helps her understand the mechanisms of pelvic sensitivity in a private setting.
-Dr. Chua suggested practicing this simple technique every day for at least one full week.
-Each session only needs to last about five to ten minutes to see real results.
+Dr. Chua suggested practicing this technique every day for at least one full week.
+Each session only needs to last five to ten minutes to see real results.

 This daily habit trains the nervous system to respond more quickly to touch over time.
-It gives the woman a sense of power over her own body and her own pleasure.
-Self-exploration is a key step toward becoming a more confident and aware partner.
+It gives the woman a sense of ownership over her own body and her own pleasure.
+Regular practice also helps her guide a partner with more clarity and confidence.

 Partner Involvement and Sex Therapy